-Since October 2019 (and, beginning with data for Fiscal Year 2016-17), the California State Auditor's Office has maintained an Interactive Dashboard as a part of its High-Risk Local Government Agency Audit Program.
+Since October 2019 (and, beginning with data for Fiscal Year 2016-17), the California State

+Auditor's Office has maintained an Interactive Dashboard as a part of its High-Risk Local Government Agency Audit Program.
 The Interactive Dashboard ranks cities based on detailed information about their fiscal health.
 The rankings are a part of the State Auditor's Office's process for determining whether a city is at risk of fiscal distress.

-The most recently released data covers Fiscal Year 2019-20.
-The City is pleased to note that its rank rose one position from the fiscal year prior, making the City now the 10th lowest risk in the State of California (of 423 cities assessed) with an overall score of 95.74 out of 100 points possible.
-The City also ranks lowest risk in the Los Angeles Region (of 125 cities assessed) and lowest risk in Orange County (of 34 cities).
+The most recently released data covers Fiscal Year 2020-21.
+The City is proud to rank as the 19th lowest risk city in the State of California (of 431 cities assessed) with an overall score of 95.44 out of 100 points possible.
+In addition to ranking in the top 5% of cities statewide, the City also ranks as the second lowest risk city in the Los Angeles Region (of 130 cities assessed) and the second lowest risk city in Orange County (of 34 cities).

 In developing the Interactive Dashboard, the State Auditor's Office considers 10 financial indicators that are intended "to assess each city's ability to pay its bills in both the short and long term."
-The indicators are general fund reserves, debt burden, liquidity, revenue trends, pension obligations, pension funding, pension costs, future pension costs, other post-employment benefits (OPEB) obligations, and OPEB funding.
+The indicators are general fund reserves, debt burden, liquidity, revenue trends, pension obligations, pension funding, pension costs, future pension costs, other postemployment benefits (OPEB) obligations, and OPEB funding.

-For more information on the Dashboard, please visit www.auditor.ca.gov.
+For more information on the Interactive Dashboard, please visit www.auditor.ca.gov.